hoffmangroup/segway/doc/api.rst

     .. py:attribute:: dpmf
         :type: InlineSection

-    Stores the Dense Probability Mass Function (DPMF), which can later be used to define Gaussian Mixture models.
+    Stores dense probability mass dunction (DPMF) objects, which can later be used to define Gaussian Mixture models.

-    Behaves as a dictionary where keys are names for later reference and each value should be set to a :py:class:`DPMF` object.
+    Behaves as a dictionary where keys are distribution names and each value should be set to a :py:class:`DPMF` object.

     .. py:attribute:: mc
         :type: InlineMCSection
         :value: InlineMCSection(mean = self.mean, covar = self.covar)

-    Stores Gaussians acting as mixture components (MC) for a Gaussian mixture model on the emission distribution.
+    Stores Gaussians acting as mixture components (MC) for a Gaussian mixture model.

-    Behaves as a dictionary where keys are names for later reference and each value should be set to an :py:class:`MC` object.
+    Behaves as a dictionary where keys are distribution names and each value should be set to an :py:class:`MC` object.

     .. py:attribute:: mx
         :type: InlineMXSection

-    Store Gaussian mixture (mx) distributions constructed from above-defined mixture components.
+    Store Gaussian mixture (mx) distributions constructed from above-defined mixture components and dense probability mass functions.

-    Behaves as a dictionary where keys are hidden variable names (from :py:attr:`self.name_collection`) and each value is an :py:class:`MX` object.
+    Behaves as a dictionary where keys are distribution names, usually corresponding to hidden state names of an emission variable (from :py:attr:`self.name_collection`) and each value is an :py:class:`MX` object.

     .. py:attribute:: dense_cpt